-To remove fuse from holder, pull fuse out.
+To remove fuse from the fuse box, pull fuse out.
 Check if filament is melted.

 Fuse Check if melted

 Do not use a higher rated fuse.

 If fuse has burnt out, source of malfunction should be determined and corrected before restarting.
 See an authorized Lynx dealer for servicing.